Shudhanshu-Choudhary/First-Project/README.md

-# onePiece
+# PROJECT
-This project is based on the don't know Hola Project.
+This project is based on pure HTML , CSS and javaScript